Enjoy A Lucrative Salary & Personal Autonomy As You Introduce The Latest Therapies To Scientific & Medical Key Opinion Leaders

 The Medical Science Liaison Alliance will give you access to the MSL network and MSL-specific information you need to get hired into a top MSL position.
 The MSLA is run by Senior MSLs in industry and MSL hiring managers.
-When you become an MSLA member, you get access to our complete protocol for becoming an indutry MSL.
-This protocol is proven to get any PhD, regardless of their training background, into an MSL position.
+When you become an MSLA member, you get access to our complete protocol for becoming an industry MSL.
+This protocol is proven to get any PhD, regardless of their professional background, into an MSL position.
 Clinical experience is not required.
-Signally pathway experience is not needed.
+Signaling pathway experience is not needed.
 This program has helped life scientists, physical scientists, engineers, social scientists, and even humanities PhDs get into MSL positions.
-The program includes 50+ training videos, 10 advanced training workbooks, and interviews with top MSLs at Johnson & Johnson, Pfizer, Takeda, and more.
+The program includes 50+ guided videos, 10 advanced workbooks, and interviews with top MSLs at Johnson & Johnson, Pfizer, Takeda, and more.
 You also get lifetime access to a private job referral network of MSLs and MSL hiring managers and guaranteed instant feedback from these MSLs 24/7 on any job search-related question so you can get hired as an MSL now.

 Module #1 MSL Foundations – Part 1: Working as an MSL MSL Foundations – Part 2: How to Succeed as an MSL

 You know you want to be an MSL, but you aren’t completely sure of all the responsibilities and expectations that come with the role.
 This module covers…